Calcium and Vitamin D

 Calcium

 Calcium is a mineral that is essential for maintaining strong bones and teeth.
-People with cEDS may be at a higher risk of developing osteoporosis due to the connective tissue abnormalities associated with the condition.
-It is important for individuals with cEDS to consume an adequate amount of calcium through their diet or supplements to support bone health.
+People with cEDS may be at a higher risk of developing osteoporosis, a condition characterized by weak and brittle bones.
+Therefore, it is important for individuals with cEDS to ensure they are getting an adequate amount of calcium in their diet.
+Good dietary sources of calcium include dairy products, leafy green vegetables, and fortified foods.
+In some cases, a calcium supplement may be recommended by a healthcare provider to help meet daily requirements.

 Vitamin D

-Vitamin D plays a crucial role in calcium absorption and bone health.
-Individuals with cEDS may have a higher risk of vitamin D deficiency due to limited sun exposure or malabsorption issues.
-It is recommended for individuals with cEDS to have their vitamin D levels checked regularly and to supplement if necessary to maintain optimal bone health.
+Vitamin D plays a crucial role in the absorption of calcium and helps to maintain bone health.
+Individuals with cEDS may have a higher risk of vitamin D deficiency due to factors such as limited sun exposure or malabsorption issues.
+It is important for individuals with cEDS to have their vitamin D levels checked regularly and to discuss supplementation with their healthcare provider if necessary.
+Good dietary sources of vitamin D include fatty fish, egg yolks, and fortified foods.
+Additionally, spending time outdoors in the sunlight can help the body produce vitamin D naturally.

 Supplements for cEDS